NathanKr/unit-testing-of-a-real-world-ts-system/exercises/11/starter/README.md

 <h2>Exercise 11 **</h2>

 <h3>Subject</h3>
-Configure the project to run on the SERVER with a matching persist concrete class and unit test
+Configure the project to run on node server with a matching persist concrete class and unit test

 <h3>Section 15 </h3>